 - Support and engagement from the PCT faculty, residency faculty and residency program

-- Tutoring and exam prep provided
+- Tutoring and exam preparation

 - Tuition scholarship, covering up to 50% of in-state tuition all three years

 - Progression into the Ohio State Family Medicine Residency Program

 - Completion of medical school and residency training in family medicine in six years at the same location

 PCT1 – Year 1